 There are many ways to provide safe shelter for winter birds, and providing that shelter and protection will help attract more birds to a winter backyard.
-The most popular winter bird shelters include:

 - Evergreen Landscaping: Planting trees and bushes that keep their cover throughout the year is an easy and natural way to provide birds with winter shelter.
 Many of these plants will also provide seeds, nuts or berries that can be a natural food source for wintering birds, making them even more valuable in bird-friendly winter landscaping.
 To be most effective, evergreen landscaping should include trees, shrubs and dense groundcovers to provide shelter at all levels birds may use.

 - Brush Pile: Building a brush pile is a fast way to provide winter shelter for a variety of birds.
 Use both large and small branches to form the bulk of the brush pile with plenty of air spaces for roosting and insulation, and include evergreen boughs for extra shelter and protection.
-Positioning the pile in a sheltered location where it is protected from the strongest winter winds will make it even more attractive to birds.
+Positioning the pile in a sheltered location where it is protected from the strongest winter winds and drifting snow will make it even more attractive to birds.

 - Roost Boxes: Specialized bird roost boxes provide secure, comfortable shelter for different types of small birds.
 These boxes have unique adaptations that make them ideal for winter shelter because they will hold heat more effectively and can shelter multiple birds at once.
 Roost boxes can be purchased from many wild bird supply stores or made easily from scratch.

-- Bird Houses: If roost boxes are not available, backyard birders can leave up bird houses through the winter as shelter for roosting birds.
+- Winter Bird Houses: If roost boxes are not available, backyard birders can leave up bird houses through the winter as shelter for roosting birds.
 While a bird house will not be as effective for winter shelter as a specialized box, it is far better than no shelter at all.
 It is also easy to winterize a bird house to turn it into a safer and more comfortable winter shelter.

 - Roost Pockets: Basket-style roosting pockets are inexpensive and can be very cozy winter shelters for small birds.
 These pockets are typically made from woven thatch material such as straw, hay or wicker and despite their delicate appearance can actually be superbly insulated for winter birds.
 Adding a layer of wood chips to the interior of the pocket can help it be even more comfortable and warmer in winter weather.